-- Our Invitations to Industry Series in Junior Colloquium: come meet recent Michigan Math PhD alumni to learn about what their careers look like in industry–this will help you better mentor your students, and give you the peace of mind that there are many great jobs for Math PhDs.
+- Our Invitations to Industry Series: come meet recent Michigan Math PhD alumni to learn about what their careers look like in industry–this will help you better mentor your students, and give you the peace of mind that there are many great jobs for Math PhDs.

 - Life after Graduate School, a similar Seminar series here at Michigan run by the physics department, in which PhD alumni in Physics/Astronomy return to tell current graduate students about what they’re doing now.

 - Personal stories from Math PhDs about their career path towards industry: